dmidlo/histdata.com-tools/README.md

 path; the current factory additionally binds #491's powered portfolio and
 #498's gap-free support map, complete product/dataset publication,
 mounted-storage qualification, and recovery evidence.

+The information-safety gate also binds the exact passing reconstruction math-verification report, so release-critical parameterizations cannot drift independently of certification evidence.

 Certification consumes compact, verified report artifacts bound to that exact policy identity, so evidence cannot be reused after scope or threshold drift.